wp-plugins/iire-social-icons/readme.txt

 Tags: Social Media, Icons, Facebook, Twitter, Google Plus, Pinterest, YouTube, Email
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 1.5.1
+Stable tag: 1.6.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add social media icons and links to your site with a customizable user interface.
-New themes, networks and functions!
+New CSS3 and animation effects!
+See the description for more information

 == Description ==

 Easily choose an from a library of social media icons, customize their appearance, and add them to a wordpress website as a widget or shortcode.
 Use one the default icon themes or use the symbols and background colors with CSS styling.
 The company logos in the icons are copyright of their respective owners.
-New themes, networks and functions in this latest version!
+New CSS3 and animation effects (Bounce, Drop, Expand, Fade In, Fade Out, Flip Horizontal, Flip Vertical, Glow, Highlight, Rotate, Shake, Shrink) in this latest version!

-**NOTE: If you have a previous installation, please deactivate and remove all prior versions completely!
+**NOTE: If you have a previous installation, please deactivate and uninstall plugin versions prior to (0.42) before updating to this latest version!
 Don't forget to clear your browser cache!**

 See our <a href="http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/">iiRe Social Icons page</a> for more information.

+There also is <a href="http://wordpress.org/extend/plugins/iire-social-lite/">iiRe Social Lite</a> version available for those who just need basic icons and additional themes.

 **Features**

 * Create an independent social media icons widget and shortcode
 * Majority of social networks available
-* Over 125 different icons (Donation or purchase required to access all icons)!
+* Over 130 different icons (Donation or purchase required to access all icons)!
 * 5 different icon sizes (16x16px, 24x24px, 32x32px, 48x48px, 64x64px)!
 * Additional free icon themes (as they become available)
 * Real-time editing!
 Change icon theme, size. spacing, etc. dynamically